shkeranen/mongoDB/README.md

 2. Download the countries.json package used in this example.

 All the steps taken are specified in the MongoDB practice file (uploaded both as PDF and docx) and supported with screen shots.

+Queries used can be found in the MongoDB Queries text file.